 Employed: • A letter from your employer on company letterhead, with contact details, stating that a leave of absence has been granted, purpose and duration of the trip, and that you will be returning to your current job. • Current bank statement of the latest 6 months • Income Tax Return (ITR) • Original pay slips Self Employed: • Include a copy of your business license • Company bank statement of the latest 6 months • Income Tax Return (ITR) Student: • Submit an official letter from your school indicating that you are in good standing and that you are registered for the upcoming semester. • No Object certificate from School or University.
 Retired: • Submit proof of your retirement fund.
 Yes.

-Hotel reservation(s) in Norway for the duration of your visit.
+Hotel reservation(s) in Poland for the duration of your visit.
 Embassy recommends not to purchase tickets until visa is approved.
 Don’t risk your money, time and effort by buying actual tickets.
 Get hotel bookings for any city in the world within minutes for visa purposes.

 A recent monthly bank statement of the applicant from Papua New Guinea.
 The statement must clearly show the applicant's name as the account holder, the balances of the accounts, and the date of the statement.
 If statements are printed online then it has to be Authenticated (stamped) by the bank officials.
 Original bank statements for the last 3 months showing sufficient funds to cover stay in the Schengen Area.

-🎒 Norway travel tips by fellow travellers
+🎒 Poland travel tips by fellow travellers

 No one has added any tips.
 Do you want to help?

-Norway visa advice
+Poland visa advice

 Yes, visa is required for Papua New Guinean citizens.
-You can get visa details, documents required, official website and other details for Norway visa but if you still have question which are unanswered then you can discuss with the community
+You can get visa details, documents required, official website and other details for Poland visa but if you still have question which are unanswered then you can discuss with the community

 Frequently Asked Questions